CUNY Internship in Moldova

 Science Academy of Moldova "Institute of Cultural Heritage" - archeological digs and scientific researches/work

-National History Museum of Moldova - classification of exhibits, organisation and promotion of the exhibitions
+National History Museum of Moldova - classification of exhibits, organization and promotion of the exhibitions

-American consortium of anthropologists and archaeologists and York College of the City University of New York - as a liason to International academic partnership
+American consortium of anthropologists and archaeologists and York College of the City University of New York - as a liaison to International academic partnership

 National Association of Social Workers in Moldova - provide social expertise in the field of social work.